 Environmental stressors and emotional pressure can cause someone to become depressed.
-Some medical conditions and lack of certain vitamins can also generate symptoms of depression.

 15 – 20% of adults suffer symptoms of depression at some time in their life and feel that their lives are affected to such an extent that they need to seek treatment.

 For people who have never experienced depression, it can be impossible to realise just how bad it can feel.
 To the outsider, it could just appear that someone suffering depression is either un-cooperative, withdrawn, lazy, anti-social or just not bothered.
 It may be extremely hard for a person suffering depressive illness to communicate their feelings to someone who is not.
 To someone who is not depressed it would just sound like a lot of negative thinking.
 A busy, active, positive-minded person could think “oh they just need to snap out of it.
 Why don’t they pull themselves together!”